meyskens/blog/content/post/cdi-bluetooth.md

 The CD-i community has amazing people keeping this weird 90s tech alive and even developing new games!
 I am working with a friend to release a PCB to connect this console to the Bluetooth world that is just plug and play!
 All designs will be open source and I hope to be able to sell them at a low margin to the community giving back the profits to all contributors who helped me out!
 Hope to be able to update this page with more info in the future!

 ![cover art](/images/cdi/cover.jpg)

+### Update 2022-04-08: The Startup

+The past few weeks had been crazy looking back to it...
+We designed a PCB, produced a prototype batch.
+Tested in well.
+Prepared packaging, shipping, assebly, a website.
+Toghether with two close friends: Jorne Marx and Victor Welters we made a crazy idea into a full product.
+We shipped our first units to contributors and testers.
+Now we are ready to accept our first batch of orders!

+The final product is now available at [cdibluetooth.com](https://cdibluetooth.com/)!